kristianmandrup/react-mxgraph-typescript-starter/docs/HowTo/Controls.md

     if (graph.getModel().isVertex(state.cell)) {
 ```

-If state does not have a delete control,
+If state does not have a delete control

 ```js
   if (state.deleteControl == null) {
 ```

 Create and add delete control

 ```js
 var b = new mxRectangle(0, 0, deleteImage.width, deleteImage.height);